apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsImageViewer.md

 The Offline Image Viewer provides several output processors:

 1. Web is the default output processor.
-It launches a HTTP server that exposes read-only WebHDFS API.
+It launches an HTTP server that exposes read-only WebHDFS API.
 Users can investigate the namespace interactively by using HTTP REST API.
 It does not support secure mode, nor HTTPS.